virtualspark/kyverno/README.md

     helm install kyverno kyverno/kyverno --namespace kyverno

 <b> Step 2: </b> Once Kyverno is installed you can start applying the different policies.
 Here is the link: https://kyverno.io/policies/.
-Here is the sample commands in how to apply the policies.
+Here are some of the examples of commands in how to apply the policies.

 a) Applying the <b> restrict image registries </b> policy: